 Georgia Vascular Society (GVS) is the membership of choice in the state of Georgia.
-Comprised of board-certified vascular surgeons and other specialized medical staff, their commitment to excellence in diagnosing, treating, and managing patients with Peripheral Vascular Disease (PVD) and Peripheral Arterial Disease (PAD) is unmatched.
+Comprised of board-certified vascular surgeons and other specialized medical staff, their commitment to excellence in diagnosing, treating, and managing patients with vascular disease is unmatched.

-Advancing every aspect of PVD and PAD care is what drives and directs their annual Scientific Sessions.
+Advancing every aspect of vascular care is what drives and directs their annual Scientific Sessions.
 The opportunity to network and the power of collaborating, in these meetings, propel this specialty forward in knowledge, understanding, and innovation.

 As a member of GVS, vascular surgeons and other medical staff can address the geographical interests and challenges unique to Georgia.
 Simultaneously, the well-respected and lively group is organized to remain at the forefront of global efforts in improving vascular care.